jerm-jerm/quartz/content/DND Mystrala/0. Scratch Notes/Random Thoughts.md

 - Capitalism is kind of ruining this whole world but that's a big ask
 - The World Tide by [[Dagon]] is due any time now

-> [!info]- To Do
-> - Remove curse tattoo from [[Chalice Manath]]
-> - Above the table: figure out our overhead with the ship crew and how much we have in the bank
 > - Defense talk with the crew, Allara to finish hallow, cast multiple glyph of warding (triggers without bracelets or without touching someone with a bracelet)
 > 	1. Fireball (3) + clairvoyance (3) on deck
 > 	2. Wall of force (5) + clairvoyance (3) in the engine room